Recommended Serving Instructions

 A Belgian hot chocolate is probably the simplest of these various styles of hot chocolate.
 There is no hard and fast rules with any of them; but the Belgian style usually is not sweetened in contrast to the Parisian one which typically is.

-Our Belgian Collection and our Origins Collection are both made in the Belgian style and are ready to go...
+Our Belgian Collection is made in the Belgian style so are ready to go...

 Spanish & Venetian